matteopoliti/proj-html-vuejs/README.md

 2. Main diviso in diverse sezioni:
     - Our products
     - Corporate & weddings
-    - Shop all product
+    - All product
-    - Tell Us what you have in minds
+    - Process
     - Locations
     - Follow us